Juliop1980/deep-encode/README.md

 R:
 The dataFrame encoddingLadderFinished contains the final EncodingLadder (videoID, bitrate, resolution, maxVMAF)
 ### Build encoding ladder
-The script build_encoding_ladder.py builds the bitrate/VMAF ladders for each video ID.
+The script build_encoding_ladder.py builds the bitrate/VMAF ladders for each video ID and stores it in bitrate_ladder excel file

 to run this script:
 `python build_encoding_ladder.py`